William L. Scott: United States Senate

 In 1972, Scott won the Republican nomination for the United States Senate and defeated Democratic incumbent William B. Spong Jr. in a close race, making Scott the first Republican Senator from Virginia since Reconstruction.
 Scott benefited from Richard Nixon's landslide victory in that year's presidential election, with Nixon winning Virginia by almost 38 points and carrying all but one county-level jurisdiction.

 Scott served one term, January 3, 1973 to January 1, 1979.
-He did not run for re-election in 1978, and resigned on January 1, 1979, two days before the end of his term.
+He did not run for re-election in 1978, and resigned two days before the end of his term.
 Scott's resignation enabled the Governor of Virginia to appoint the winner of the 1978 Senate election, John Warner, to fill the vacancy, giving Warner one day of seniority over other senators who were elected in 1978.
 During his Congressional service, Scott was criticized for excessive expenses incurred during his fact-finding trips abroad.

-Racism and anti-semitism
+Racism and antisemitism

-When criticizing the implementation of the Post Office's ZIP Code program in 1973, Scott criticized the initiative by saying "the only reason we need zip codes is because niggers can't read."
+When addressing the implementation of the Post Office's ZIP Code program in 1973, Scott criticized the initiative by saying "the only reason we need zip codes is because niggers can't read."

 In addition, his name appeared in an exposé of Congressional staff hiring practices as one of the members who had given "No Blacks" and other similar instructions to the Capitol Hill Placement Bureau.
-Scott was also alleged to have displayed anti-semitism while in Congress.
+Scott was also alleged to have displayed antisemitism while in Congress.
 One news report indicated that during a job interview, Scott was told that the applicant was Jewish, and replied "Oh, I've got too many of them here now to hire you."